 Setting long-term goals is important because it gives you long-term vision and helps make sure you live your life on purpose.
 You want to make sure that your career, your personal life and your family life are heading in a direction that will make you and your loved ones happy and fulfilled.

 It also takes hard work and planning to make big dreams a reality.
 You don’t want to be sitting around wishing something good happens when you could be making sure that it does.

 A career change might require new training, education, or networking with new people.
 Having long-term goals ensure you take the right short-term actions to deliver on that long-term promise.

 “Set Short-Term Goals and You Will Win Games.
 Set Long-Term Goals and You Will Win Championships”

 I’ve provided below a list of examples of long-term goals, organized by category.

-Job interviewers will often ask you about you long-term goals in a job interview.
-Nick Mottet, a Principal Manager who interviewed over 150 job applicants explained: “The interviewer wants to know 1) how committed you are to the position and the company in the long-run, or 2) if you are ambitious and are able to think ahead”.
+Job interviewers will often ask about your long-term goals.
+Nick Mottet, a Principal Manager who interviewed over 150 job applicants for a popular Fortune 100 company, explained: “The interviewer wants to know 1) how committed you are to the position and the company you are interviewing for, and 2) if you are ambitious and have plans”.